cchauve/AGO-pipeline/README.md

-# AGO, a Pipeline for Ancestral Syntenies and Gene Orders Reconstruction
+# AGO, a Framework to Create Pipelines for Reconstructing Ancestral Syntenies and Gene Orders

 AGO is a tool aimed at creating pipelines of existing bioinformatics tools for reconstructing ancestral syntenies and gene orders from extant gene orders